brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Clerics

 - [Melisandre from _Game of Thrones_](https://www.youtube.com/watch?v=QTwc-jg5fMI) - Proof that Clerics are under no obligation to be nice, this Cleric of the Light Domain is as deadly as she is devout.
-- [Pike Trickfoot from _The Legend of Vox Machina_](https://youtu.be/oeRxeWIOjAI?t=120) - This one is almost cheating, since Pike is actually a Dungeons & Dragons Cleric, but she's a great example.
+- [Pike Trickfoot from _The Legend of Vox Machina_](https://youtu.be/oeRxeWIOjAI?t=120) - This one is almost cheating, since Pike is a Dungeons & Dragons Cleric, but she's a great example.
 - [Yuna from _Final Fantasy X_](https://www.youtube.com/watch?v=WgVnds4gW3s) - Though she's also a [summoner](/5e-build-guides/summoner-builds/), Yuna is the party's white mage and works tirelessly to send the dead into the afterlife, making her a great example of a Grave Cleric.
 - [Rosa Joanna Farrell from _Final Fantasy IV_](/dnd-in-pop-culture/final-fantasy/ff4-rosa/) - For those who have played pretty much any Final Fantasy game, white mages are almost always Clerics, but Rosa's skills as an archer are a good fit for the War Domain.